RichardSilveira/genai-bedrock-intelligent-assistant/README.md

 ### API Communication and Security Architecture

 This architecture follows a defense-in-depth model to provide a secure and globally accelerated entry point for the application's API.
-Its design focuses on protecting traffic at the network edge, accelerating user requests via the AWS global backbone, and decoupling the API endpoint layer from the core RAG processing logic.
+Its design focuses on protecting traffic at the network edge, accelerating user requests via the AWS global backbone, and decoupling the API endpoint layer from the core Agentic RAG processing logic.

 ![API Communication and Security Architecture](./docs/assets/api-communication-security-architecture.drawio.png)